-I had many encounters in New York City between the late 70s and early 80s.
-This was the stimulative period that could never happen in the present situation.
-At the time Rem Koolhass wrote DELIRIOUS NEW YORK.
-In fact, delirious and boosted paranoia was everywhere.
+I lived in New York City between the late 70s and early 80s.
+It was the stimulative period of New York that could never happen in the present US situation.
+In the meantime Rem Koolhass wrote DELIRIOUS NEW YORK.
+In fact, it was delirious and boosted paranoia.

 1976-1979 (B/W) : Chelsea, West Village, and SoHo